juntao/arenztopia/content/news/Issue 10.md

 Olb City Announcer: So how, basically, did you find these galaxies?

-AS: I was looking at pictures from HIO and saw this abnormal cluster of light that wasn’t there in any of the other pictures, and I showed this to my boss and he went like, “Yep, some new galaxies,” you know?
+AS: I was looking at pictures from HIO and saw this abnormal cluster of light that wasn't there in any of the other pictures, and I showed this to my boss and he went like, “Yep, some new galaxies,” you know?
 And I was so excited.

 OCA: What traits help you identify the galaxies?

-AS: So, well, there’s the physical light from the galaxies, and there’s also the gravitational disruption caused by the galaxies, which, you know, there’s all those stars, so the gravitational signature is kind of like, you know, bumpy, if you know what I mean.
+AS: So, well, there's the physical light from the galaxies, and there's also the gravitational disruption caused by the galaxies, which, you know, there’s all those stars, so the gravitational signature is kind of like, you know, bumpy, if you know what I mean.

 OCA: What are the potential implications of your discovery?

 AS: Obviously it means that HIO is, like, viable for galaxy-discovering, you know?
-But additionally, maybe there’s, like, alien life on one of the planets in there, it’s all very exciting.
+But additionally, maybe there's, like, alien life on one of the planets in there, it's all very exciting.

 OCA: Ok!
-Well, that’s pretty much all!
+Well, that's pretty much all!
 Thanks for letting us interview you!

 AS: Thanks!
 I hope I get to come back on here someday.